Isotropisation of Quadratic Gravity: Scalar and Tensor Components: Introduction

-The full higher order theory was previously studied by Starobinsky \cite{S}, and more recently, also by Shapiro, Pelinson and others \cite{Shapiro}, who focused their work on the homogeneous and isotropic spacetimes.
+This higher order theory was previously studied by Starobinsky \cite{S}, and more recently by, for example, Shapiro, Pelinson and others \cite{Shapiro}, who focused their work on the homogeneous and isotropic spacetimes.
 We refer the reader to a paper by Schmidt \cite{hjs} for a review on higher order gravity theories in connection to cosmology.

 Concerning studies of anisotropic spacetimes, Tomita \cite{berkin} was the first to investigate general Bianchi type $I$ spacetimes.
 He found, for example, that the presence of an anisotropy contributes to the formation of a singularity.
 Barrow and Hervik \cite{barrow-hervik}, in addition to addressing the anisotropic cases of Bianchi type $I$, did the same for Bianchi type $II$.
 Their most interesting results are the derivations of exact solutions for quadratic theories.
 Also interesting is the article by Saridakis in which the anisotropic Kantowski-Sachs cases are addressed for quadratic theories \cite{saridakis}.

 For general anisotropic Bianchi type $I$ homogeneous spacetimes, the higher order theory reduces to a system of nonlinear ordinary differential equations with fourth order time derivatives, whose numerical solutions were obtained in a previous paper \cite{sandro}.
 The stability of the Minkowski spacetime, in this context, was also addressed and these authors obtained that there are many initial conditions that result asymptotically in Minkowski space \cite{daniel_sandro}.
 It is shown that there is a basin of attraction to the Minkowski spacetime.
 Also, isotropisation can occur in de Sitter spacetime with a non-zero cosmological constant.
 A more general, non diagonal line element in the Bianhi $I$ and Bianchi $VII_A$ cases was addressed, \cite{sandro}.
 The decomposition $3+1$ is given in \cite{Friedmann11}, with a specialization to the Bianchi $I$ case.

-It should be mentioned that the isotropisation process for non zero cosmological constant is not a peculiarity of these higher derivatives theories.
-It also occurs in the Einstein's theory of General Relativity, as proved in a very interesting article \cite{wald}, where for $\Lambda>0$ all Bianchi models, except a highly positively curved Bianchi IX, the theory becomes asymptotically a de Sitter spacetime.
-The remarkable difference between the theory of General Relativity and the higher derivatives theories is that the isotropisation depends on the initial conditions.
-The occurrence of isotropisation is strongly dependent on the initial conditions for quadratic curvature theories such as those studied here.
+It should be mentioned that the isotropisation process for non-zero cosmological constant is not a peculiarity of these higher order theories, since it also occurs in General Relativity, as proved by Wald \cite{wald}.
+He showed that for $\Lambda>0$ all Bianchi models, except for a highly positively curved Bianchi IX, the spacetime asymptotically becomes a de Sitter spacetime.

+Concerning the isotropisation process, a remarkable difference between General Relativity and the higher order theories is that this last one depends on the initial conditions.